EPOG - Economic POlicies for the Global bifurcation | Erasmus Mundus Joint Master

 Economics of knowledge9Aldo GeunaS1EN

-Global and local development6S1EN
+Global and local development6Filippo BarberaS1EN

-Development economics and international cooperation6S1EN
+Development economics and international cooperation6Marco SanfilippoS1EN

-4) Green economy and innovation6Elena VallinoS2EN
+Green economy and innovation6Elena VallinoS2EN

-Innovation, digital economy and the environment9Elena VallinoS2EN
+Innovation, the digital economy and the environment6Elena VallinoS2EN

-Complexity economics and ABM6S2EN
+Complexity economics and agent-based modelling6Magda FontanaS2EN

-6) One elective course among
+6) One elective course on environmental and/or socioeconomic issues among:

-Cultural industries and global markets6S2EN
+Cultural industries and global markets6Elisa SalvadorS2EN

-7) Tutorial seminar2S2EN
+7) Tutorial seminar0S1/S2EN

-8) Languages (French, Italian)3S1/S2
+8) Languages (French, Italian)3S1

 ECTSTeacherSemesterLanguageSyllabus